thoughtbot/dns/book/chapters/registering-a-new-domain.md

 ### Step three – Buy the domain

 The price for a single domain can range from free, all the way up to $100+/year.
 Some registrars charge monthly for other niceties.
 There's no standard and they can charge (or not charge) whatever they want.
 There are some commonalities among registrars however.
-Long existing domains like `com`, `net`, and `org` are usually pretty cheap, while newer or specialized domains like `luxury` , `pizza`, and `loans` generally cost more, similar to their real-world counterparts.
+Long existing domains like `com`, `net`, and `org` are usually pretty cheap, around $10, while newer or specialized domains like `luxury` , `pizza`, and `loans` generally cost more, similar to their real-world counterparts.

 ### Step four – Complete WHOIS information